-The Applicant, PG&E, is responsible for successfully implementing all the adopted mitigation measures in the MMCRP.
+The applicant, SDG&E, is responsible for successfully implementing all the adopted mitigation measures in the MMCRP.
 The MMCRP will contain criteria that define whether mitigation is successful.
-Standards for successful mitigation also are implicit in many mitigation measures that include such requirements as obtaining permits or avoiding a specific impact entirely.
-Other mitigation measures include success criteria that are listed in table at the end of each issue area section.
-Additional mitigation success thresholds will be established by applicable agencies with jurisdiction through the permit process and through the review and approval of specific plans for the implementation of mitigation measures.
+Standards for successful mitigation also are implicit in many mitigation measures that include requirements such as obtaining permits or avoiding a specific impact entirely.
+Other mitigation measures include success criteria that are listed in the mitigation measure.
+Additional mitigation success thresholds may be established by applicable agencies with jurisdiction through the permit process and through the review and approval of specific plans for the implementation of mitigation measures.